Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Main Results

 Next, taking the limit $\beta \to 0$, we have $ \lim_{\beta \to 0} \tilde{\mu} = \lim_{\beta \to 0} |\sum_{k} \left({\expo^{- \beta E_k}}/{Z} - {1}/{d_\e}\right)|$.
 As $\beta \to 0$, $Z \to d_\e$ and we can expand the exponential.
 The zeroth order term cancels with the second term in the last equation, giving: $\lim_{\beta \to 0} \tilde{\mu} = ({1}/{d_\e}) |\sum_{k} \sum_{n=1}^\infty (- \beta E_k)^n/{(n!)}|$.
 Since $\tilde{\mu}$ is behaves linearly with $\beta$ in this limit, it follows that $\Gamma \to 1$ at least linearly. \end{proof}

-Before discussing the implications of these results, we next demonstrate how quickly the fluctuation relation emerges in different regimes.

-\textbf{Speed of convergence.---} In order to test how fast $\Gamma$ converges on the results of Theorems~\ref{LargeLimitTheorem}, \ref{HighTotDim}, \& \ref{HighTempThm}, we now explore the statistics of simulated dynamics within the parameter space $(d_\s, d_\e, \beta)$.
-We construct processes by Haar-randomly sampling unitary transformations from the joint space and use these unitary transformations to define the system and reservoir Hamiltonians
+\textbf{Speed of convergence.---}A particularly nice feature of our results derived above is that they bound the rate at which the fluctuation relations arise in various regimes.
+In order to test how fast $\Gamma$ exhibits the results of Theorems~\ref{LargeLimitTheorem}, \ref{HighTotDim}, \& \ref{HighTempThm}, we now explore the statistics of simulated dynamics within the parameter space $(d_\s, d_\e, \beta)$.
+We construct processes by Haar-randomly sampling unitaries from the joint-space and subsequently define the system and reservoir Hamiltonians

 where we choose $t=1$ to fix the units of energy.
-Since we examine the effects of temperature and dimensionality on heat dissipation in random processes, our conclusions should hold generically and describe typical behaviour.

-The notions of high and low temperature depend on the energy level structure of $H_\e$, so we must be careful in comparing different processes.
-At high temperature, we expect significant occupation of all reservoir states, which implies $\beta^{-1}\gg |E_N-E_0|$, where $E_N$ and $E_0$ are the highest and lowest reservoir eigenenergies respectively.
-On the other hand, in the low temperature regime, even the first excited state (with energy $E_1$) has little population, requiring $\beta^{-1}\ll |E_1-E_0|$.
+The notions of high and low temperature depend on the energy level structure of $H_\e$, so we must be careful in comparing processes.
+At high temperature, we expect significant occupation of all reservoir states, implying $\beta^{-1}\gg |E_N-E_0|$, where $E_N$ and $E_0$ are the highest and lowest reservoir eigenenergies respectively.
+On the other hand, at low temperature, even the first excited state (with energy $E_1$) has little population, requiring $\beta^{-1}\ll |E_1-E_0|$.
 Between these two regimes, the temperature is of the same order as the energy splittings in $H_\e$.
 These considerations motivate the definition of the scaled temperature parameters

 which are used in the low, high and intermediate temperature regimes respectively.